Kakamotobi/Learned/DSA/13-Binary-Heaps.md

   }

-  // Remove and return the root from the binary heap. extractMax() {
+  // Remove and return the root from the binary heap.
+  // First, swap the root and the last value in the heap.
+  // Then, keep "sinking down" that last value to its correct place.
+  // Note: when removing an element from a priority queue based on its priority level, the highest priority would be the root from the heap.
+Therefore, remove the root. extractMax() {
     // Swap the root with the last value.
     [this.values[0], this.values[this.values.length-1]] = [this.values[this.values.length-1], this.values[0]];